Clean eating is a term that took over the wellness world a couple of years back.

 This perspective supports the 'good and bad' foods, or 'healthy or naughty' dichotomy which we don't think is super helpful when it comes to cultivating a wholesome and balanced approach to wellness and food.
-We like the groupings 'inflammatory or anti-inflammatory' when it comes to which foods best support wellness.

 The foundations of 'clean eating' are essentially, 'just eat real food', which is what the BePure philosophy boils down to.
 So that we're all on the same page, here's what we mean when we use those words:

 The short answer is that for us, 'clean eating' simply refers to a diet made up of nutrient-dense, whole foods.

 But that's just the tip of the iceberg—here's the long answer, starting at the beginning:

 The BePure Philosophy

 Our philosophy focuses on eating nutrient dense whole foods that support your health while reducing inflammation and illness.